-After 20 years away, Old Flo returned to east London East Londoners were delighted Biggs, offered local businesses by the decision in 2015 to bring and museums and others the Draped Seated Woman back chance to look after her.
-"Her to Tower Hamlets.
-But where considerable value means would she go?
-During the we have to find her a secure two decades that home for the next five Old Flo was in years," he explained.
-"I am Yorkshire, her old Several organisations delighted to have neighbourhood submitted proposals had changed. to look after Old Flo. her back in the Her previous After much thought, East End where home of the Canary Wharf Group she belongs" Stifford Estate was selected. no longer "It is very well John Biggs, Mayor of existed, so located," said the sculpture Tower Hamlets couldn't Mayor John Biggs. return there.
-"This is a public place Also, Old Flo was and anyone can come here 24 hours a day." now valued at over £18 million.
+After 20 years away, Old Flo returned to east London

+by the decision in 2015 to bring Draped Seated Woman back to Tower Hamlets.
+But where would she go?
+During the two decades that Old Flo was in "l am Yorkshire, her old delighted to have neighbourhood had changed. her back in the Her previous East End where home of the she belongs" Stifford Estate no longer

+existed, so

+couldn't

+the sculpture

+East Londoners were delighted

+John Biggs, Mayor of Tower Hamlets

+return there.
+Also, Old Flo was now valued at over £18 million.
 In the recent past, other works of art in public places, including bronze sculptures by Henry Moore, had been stolen.
 So, it was clear she needed to be somewhere

+with good 24-hour security.